 With no time for Carolyn to refine or clean up her design, that “checkmark” went as is to the U.S. Patent Office where it was recorded on June 18, 1971.
 And the rest, as they say, is history…

-Carolyn graduated from PSU in 1971 with a bachelor’s in graphic design and stayed on with Nike through 1975, designing ads, brochures, posters and catalogues.
+Carolyn graduated from PSU in 1971 with a bachelor’s degree in graphic design and stayed on with Nike through 1975, designing ads, brochures, posters and catalogues.
 As the company continued to grow by leaps and bounds there came a point when her one-person design shop was too small to handle Nike’s advertising needs.
 Nike and Carolyn agreed it was time for a full-service ad agency.
 She then opted for homemaking and doing freelance design work, which she continued doing for almost 30 years.